toumorokoshi/tome/docs/faq.md

 ## What shells are supported?

-currently, bash and zsh are supported.
+Currently, bash, fish and zsh are supported.
 PRs are welcome to support others!

 ## Why not Sub?